Evaluation of STEM Program for Rural Girls (GEMS)

 Funded by: McElhattan Foundation, under the sponsorship of Bridge Builders Community Foundations

-The National Institute on Out-of-School Time (NIOST), directed by Georgia Hall, Ph.D., evaluated the impact of a STEM (science, technology, engineering, and math) education program for rural girls.
+The National Institute on Out-of-School Time (NIOST), directed by Georgia Hall, Ph.D., evaluated the impact of a STEM (science, technology, engineering, and math) education program for rural girls, and is now helping to expand the program’s connections to math and STEM identity activities, as well as to families.
 The program, GEMS (Girls Excelling in Math and Science), is an international network of hands-on, activity-based, out-of-school time clubs focused on increasing girls’ curiosity, interest, and persistence in STEM.
 It is designed especially, but not exclusively, for rural girls.